 What is the definition of a condo in Costa Rica?
 To many, it’s not very clear.
-We have a wide selection of condominiums for sale, therefore, I invite you to learn more about them.
+However, we have a wide selection of condominiums for sale.
+Therefore, I invite you to learn more about them.

 Therefore, I think it’s time to explain.

-A condo in Costa Rica is registered as a “condominio” in the National Register.
-Not only will you be able to find each property well described in the constitution of this condominium.
-This constitution also holds the description of all common areas, the bylaws, how the administration but be held, and other important info.
+A condo in Costa Rica registers as a “Condominio” in the National Register.
+Therefore, you will be able to find each property well described in the constitution of this condominium.
+The constitution defines the common areas, the bylaws, the administrator, and other important condominium information.

-So if you want the full info before buying a condo in Costa Rica, you should pull this constitution (this can run up to over 50 pages) from the National Register.
+So if you want the full information before buying a condo in Costa Rica, you should pull this constitution (this can run up to over 50 pages) from the National Register.

 Condominium in Costa Rica?

-A condo in Costa Rica or “condominio” is a property officially registered as such in the National Register of Costa Rica.
+A condo in Costa Rica or “Condominio” is a property officially registered in the National Register of Costa Rica.
 This property is either subdivided in different manners: